phoebe-project/phoebe2-docs/index.rst

 Installation
 -------------------------------

-NOTE: the beta version now builds to a python module named 'phoebe' which may conflict with the alpha version if you have that installed (but will not conflict with PHOEBE 0.2x, 0.3x, or 1.0).
-If you do have PHOEBE 2.0-alpha installed, please uninstall before attempting to install PHOEBE 2.0-beta.
+NOTE:  PHOEBE 2.0 builds to a python module named 'phoebe' which may conflict with the alpha version if you have that installed (but will not conflict with PHOEBE 0.2x, 0.3x, or 1.0).
+If you do have PHOEBE 2.0-alpha installed, please uninstall before attempting to install PHOEBE 2.0.
+If you have a previous version of PHOEBE 2.x (including PHOEBE 2.0-beta), installing will overwrite that version (unless you use a virtual environment).

 To install without admin rights for a single-user: